 The law considers that a rental unit is unfit to live in when there is a serious risk to the health or safety of the people living there or to the public.
 For example, the presence of toxic mold or lack of running water could make it unfit to live in.

-- the address of the rental unit
+- address of the rental unit

 - your new address

 The Régie du logement has a sample notice on its website.